ehp246/auf-rest/README.md

 Details can be found at the project's [Wiki](https://github.com/ehp246/auf-rest/wiki).

 ## Runtime
-The latest version 5 requires the following to run:
+The latest version requires the following to run:
 * <a href='https://openjdk.org/projects/jdk/21/'>JDK 21</a>
-* <a href='https://mvnrepository.com/artifact/org.springframework'>Spring 6.1</a>: Bean and Context
+* <a href='https://mvnrepository.com/artifact/org.springframework'>Spring 6.2</a>: Bean and Context
 * <a href='https://mvnrepository.com/artifact/com.fasterxml.jackson'>Jackson 2</a>: Core and Databind

+For details on logging, see [Wiki](https://github.com/ehp246/auf-rest/wiki/Logging).

 ## Release
 The release binaries can be found on [Maven Central](https://mvnrepository.com/artifact/me.ehp246/auf-rest).